AlexanderKosik/kickstart_python/exercises/bonus/forest.md

 # create the actual board
 board = [['0' for _ in range(width)] for _ in range(height)]

-# add earth on the last row of our 2d-board
+# add the foundation on the last row of our 2d-board
 # -1 is the index for the last row
 board[-1] = ['1' for _ in range(width)]